Does language affect our perception of the world? To answer this question, we’re going to have a closer look at the Sapir-Whorf hypothesis.

 According to the Sapir-Whorf hypothesis, the differences between languages—namely, vocabulary, the manner of expressing concepts, narration, and grammar—can shape both our perception of reality and the way we pay attention to specific phenomena.

 Let’s take a quick look at the theory and how it’s evolved.

 How does language affect thinking?

-In Poland, snow can be wet, loose, or dry.
-The repertoire of descriptions is therefore limited.
-In Lapland, Finland, which is famous for its harsh weather conditions and especially cold and long winters, there are two hundred terms to describe snow.
+In Polish, for instance, snow can be wet, loose, or dry.
+The repertoire of descriptors is limited.
+In the Finnish-speaking area of Lapland, famous for its harsh weather conditions and especially cold and long winters, there are two hundred terms to describe snow.